Biography

 Krista Gutbrod (geb.
 Baumeister), Felicitas Baumeister and Willi Baumeister 1955/ ab-f-004-014

-The last five years of Willi Baumeister's life were more artistically productive than any of his previous work periods, even though he was tremendously busy as both a teacher at the Art Academy and representative of the modern period in numerous exhibitions as well as an uncompromising champion of contemporary art in public.
+The last five years of Willi Baumeister's life were more artistically productive than any of his previous work periods, even though he was extremely busy as both a teacher at the academy and representative of the modern period in numerous exhibitions as well as an uncompromising champion of contemporary art in public discourse.